adaliea/better-lyrics-cf-api/README.md

 2. **Parameter Processing (`GetLyrics.ts`)**:
     * The core logic resides in `GetLyrics.ts`.
 It first checks a cache for a response to the identical request URL.
     * A `videoId` (YouTube Video ID) is a **required** query parameter.
+    * The `useLrcLib` parameter can be used to enable fetching from LrcLib.
     * **YouTube Metadata Fetch**: Using the `videoId` and a `GOOGLE_API_KEY` (configured in `wrangler.toml`), it queries the Google YouTube Data API v3 for video details (title, description, duration, channel title).
 These API responses are cached.